Fiber Bragg grating

 A fiber Bragg grating (FBG) is a type of distributed Bragg reflector constructed in a short segment of optical fiber that reflects particular wavelengths of light and transmits all others.
 This is achieved by creating a periodic variation in the refractive index of the fiber core, which generates a wavelength-specific dielectric mirror.
-Hence a fiber Bragg grating can be used as an inline optical fiber to block certain wavelengths, can be used for sensing applications, or it can be used as wavelength-specific reflector.
+Hence a fiber Bragg grating can be used as an inline optical filter to block certain wavelengths, can be used for sensing applications, or it can be used as wavelength-specific reflector.

 History

 The first in-fiber Bragg grating was demonstrated by Ken Hill in 1978.
 Initially, the gratings were fabricated using a visible laser propagating along the fiber core.
 In 1989, Gerald Meltz and colleagues demonstrated the much more flexible transverse holographic inscription technique where the laser illumination came from the side of the fiber.
 This technique uses the interference pattern of ultraviolet laser light to create the periodic structure of the fiber Bragg grating.